 As well as the nationally specified and nationally funded essential and advanced services which persons on a pharmaceutical list provide, some services may be developed, commissioned and funded locally.
 Prior to the changes to NHS architecture in England in April 2013, all of these local services were known as community pharmacy enhanced services.
-The Pharmaceutical Services (Advanced and Enhanced Services) (England) Directions 2005 (as amended) authorized PCTs to arrange for the provision of several enhanced services (should it wish to commission them.
+The Pharmaceutical Services (Advanced and Enhanced Services) (England) Directions 2005 (as amended) authorized PCTs to arrange for the provision of several enhanced services (should it wish to commission them); i.e. they were commissioned by the NHS Trust who held and managed the main PhS contract (PCT) from a community pharmacy contractor on the pharmaceutical list.
 Pharmacies could be commissioned from either within, or outside, the NHS Hartlepool area to provide these services to the PCT's population.